BKNorton/ItemInventoryApp/README.md

      - The API utilizes asymcronous programming in the Controllers and Repositories.

   Instructions :
-    No data is seeded to the inventory.
+    - No data is seeded to the inventory.
 Follow these instructions to create an Inventory to work with.
     - Run the App in Debug mode and wait for the swagger page to open
     - Click on Post Radio for Items
-      - add the following items
+      - add the following items.

           {
             "name": "Radio",
             "serialNumber": 1234,
             "inInventory": true,
             "hasBattery": false
-          }
+          },

           {
             "name": "Radio",
             "serialNumber": 3395,
             "inInventory": true,
             "hasBattery": false
-          }
+          },

           {
             "name": "Radio",
             "serialNumber": 4545,
             "inInventory": true,
             "hasBattery": false
           }

   - Click on Post Antenna for Items
     - add the following items

           {
             "name": "Antenna",
             "serialNumber": 9999,